airgap/from-schema/README.md

 	type: 'object',
 	properties: {
 		id: uuid, // You can embed schemas in other schemas
-		body: postBody,// Maybe this is a string with specific constraints? bodyType,
+		body: postBody, // Maybe this is a string with specific constraints? bodyType,
 		groupId: uuid,
 		attachments,
 		authorId: user.properties.id, // You can model document relationships
 		likes: {
-            type: 'number'
+			type: 'number',
 		},
 		publishDate: {
-            type: 'string'
+			type: 'string',
 		},
 		replies: {
-            type: 'number'
+			type: 'number',
 		},
 		title: postTitle, // Another string with constraints defined elsewhere
 		thread: {
 			type: 'array',